rackerlabs/support-how-to/content/how-to/cloud-servers/http-response-status-codes/index.md

 ---

-HTTP (Hypertext Transfer Protocol) response status codes indicate whether a specific request has been completed.
-In this article, we will go over some common http error codes and what they mean.
+HTTP (Hypertext Transfer Protocol) response status codes indicate whether a specific request succeeded or failed.
+This article describes some common HTTP error codes and what they mean.

-## Types of Errors
+## Types of errors

-If you are not able to view your website, you will want to pay attention to the errors (or lack of) that you receive.
-Responses are grouped in classes:
+If you can't view your website, you should pay attention to the errors (or lack of errors) that you receive.
+Responses are grouped in the following classes:

 | Class | Error code |
 |----|----|